EngineeringLast Updated Jan 2, 20258 min read

 Senior Technical Content Marketing Manager

-When creating an application, developers often rely on many different tools, programs, and people.
-This collection of agents and actors involved in the software development lifecycle (SDLC) is called the software supply chain.
-The software supply chain refers to anything that touches or influences applications during development, production, and deployment — including developers, dependencies, network interfaces, and DevOps practices.
+To create applications, developers rely on many different tools, programs, and people.
+This collection of agents and actors in the software development lifecycle (SDLC) is called the software supply chain.
+Anything that touches or influences applications during development, production, and deployment is considered part of the software supply chain.
+That includes developers, dependencies, network interfaces, and DevOps practices.

-A critical method of hardening security is the application of code signing.
-Code signing ensures that the final published software is from the original publisher and contains no tampering from unauthorized parties.
+Code signing is a critical method of hardening security.
+Code signing ensures that the final published software is from the original publisher and has not been tampered with by unauthorized parties.

 This article explores code signing, how it works, and its importance in hardening application security.
-Then, it looks at some best practices when code signing your applications.
+It also covers some best practices for you to follow when code signing your own applications.

 What is code signing?

-Code signing uses digital signatures for applications, scripts, drivers, and other software components to confirm their original authors.
+Code signing applies digital signatures to applications, scripts, drivers, and other software components to certify that they come from their original authors.
 The software’s author signs the code whenever they make changes, ensuring no action is unauthorized.

 Organizations often sign code to confirm that all changes are authentic and documented.
 This course of action guarantees that users are not getting an application with vulnerabilities or security risks.